-Times and technologies are a changin’ in the era of precision medicine.
-In May 2017, the U.S. Food and Drug Administration (FDA) approved the first cancer treatment based on a genetic biomarker rather than the tissue of origin.
+Precision medicine is here, with rapid advancements in the technologies, tools, and life-saving products entering the market for the treatment of serious and life-threatening disease.
+In May 2017, the United States Food and Drug Administration (FDA) approved the first cancer treatment for solid tumors based on a genetic biomarker rather than the tissue of origin.
 One month later, the agency approved a companion diagnostic panel that utilizes next generation sequencing (NGS) to simultaneously screen a genetic sample for 23 cancer genes, three of which have FDA-approved therapies for non-small cell lung cancer.
 Together, these developments represent a “seismic shift” in the field of oncology and illustrate the tremendous promise for medicine facilitated by NGS.
 However, innovative NGS research and data-sharing models depart in significant ways from traditional research and development relationships in the life sciences, potentially raising a host of novel legal questions.

 Medical research, and cancer research specifically, has recently embraced open-source, crowdsourcing models to address and solve the NGS research challenges by tapping into “the collective wisdom and resources of the scientific community.”
 One example is Asymmetrex’s crowdsourcing campaign initiated in April 2015, targeted at cell biologists, tissue engineers, and regenerative medicine physicians.
 The company used social media to announce the project and ultimately share its histone variant H2A biomarker, called H2A.Z asymmetry, with qualified respondents.
 In exchange, respondents agreed to test the new biomarker tool to identify and count stem cells and report back with findings and data points.
 The goal was to generate the information quicker and cheaper, possibly with an eye on eventual approval and marketing of the technology.
 At the very least, the initiative contributed to the company’s patent-protected intellectual property portfolio relating to the H2A biomarker.